-Design of the platform has been inspired from BP-operated Atlantis semi-submersible platform that is able to decrease the weight of the topsides to 25,000t.
-It will also integrate the topside infrastructure with the jacket structure.
+The platform design was inspired by the BP-operated Atlantis semi-submersible platform that reduced the weight of the topsides to 25,000t.
+It also integrates the topside infrastructure with the jacket structure.

-A third-party operator is the recipient of the oil and gas produced at the field that are transported via the Caesar (oil) pipeline and the Cleopatra (gas) pipeline systems.
+A third-party operator is the recipient of the oil and gas produced at the field, transported via the Caesar (oil) pipeline and the Cleopatra (gas) pipeline systems.

-A contract was signed with FMC Technologies to manufacture and supply subsea equipment, including subsea trees, manifolds and jumpers.
+FMC Technologies (now TechnipFMC) was contracted to manufacture and supply subsea equipment, including subsea trees, manifolds and jumpers.

 AMEC was selected to provide FEED services for the topside facilities of the project related to the spar concept.

 Subsea 7 was awarded the engineering, procurement, construction and installation (EPCI) of the subsea umbilicals, risers and flowlines (SURF) and associated subsea architecture.

 Subsea 7’s Subsea Integration Alliance partner, Schlumberger OneSubsea, was awarded the contract for the subsea production systems.

 Samsung Heavy Industries was responsible for constructing the Argos floating production platform for the project.
 It subcontracted Wood Group to provide detailed engineering and procurement services for the platform’s topsides in March 2017.

 Boskalis’ BOKA Vanguard heavy transport vessel was used to transport the Agros platform from its construction site in South Korea to Kiewit Offshore Services fabrication yard in Ingleside, Texas, US, in April 2021.